TheNumbat/thenumbat.github.io/cmu.md

 **Workload:** moderate to heavy depending on when an OS project was due.

 **Notes:** everything this semester has a star&mdash;all are recommended.
 Coronavirus arriving midway through the semester made everything go a bit crazy, but PnC &amp; DDG finished more or less normally, and, while OS changes were mostly bungled, kernels got completed and end-of-semester work was somewhat reduced.
 I didn't really feel that OS deserved its reputation as _the_ systems class to take, as I found a good portion of its difficulty to be incidental and not contribute to learning.
-That said, OS will still teach you a lot about low level design and debugging, so it's worth taking if you want a systems concentration.
+That said, OS will still teach you a lot about low level design, debugging, and concurrency, so it's worth taking if you want a systems concentration.
 Otherwise, eh...there are probably better uses of your time.
-Also note that is not generally recommended to take OS as a first systems elective (especially as a sophomore), and I'd agree with that unless one has found 15-213 easy.
+Also note that OS is not generally recommended as a first systems elective (especially as a sophomore), and I'd agree with that unless one found 15-213 easy.

 ## Summer 2020
 - Apple: GPU software intern
-    - Reasonably interesting and worked with some cool people, but was was overall a bit boring and not a ton of work.
+    - Reasonably interesting and worked with some cool people, but overall was a bit boring and not a ton of work.
-    - Was fully remote, so I didn't get to meet people in person or to go Apple HQ.
+    - Was fully remote, so I didn't get to meet people in person or go to Apple HQ.
     - Got to present my intern project to SVP of software Craig Federighi.
-    - Learned more about Metal, which is a pretty cool API (similar to Vulkan, but a bit less crufty) and has great shader development/debugging tools.
+    - Learned more about Metal, a pretty cool API (similar to Vulkan, but a bit less crufty) with great shader development/debugging tools.

 ## Fall 2020
 - TA: 15-462 - Computer Graphics